sayanta1999/MNIST-project/README.md

 # MNIST-project
 Handwritten digit recognition

-Analysis using Dimensionality Reductions Techniques - PCA and t-SNE
+Visualisation using Dimensionality Reductions Techniques - PCA and t-SNE

 Got an accuracy greater than 99% and took around 1 to 1.5hrs of training